LorenzHetterich/PunyPython/README.md

 This is bad!
 The script sends a request to `http://62.171.182.100:1337/bd` and executes whatever it gets back.
 So I basically can send arbitrary malicious python code and it gets executed!

-## The moral of the story

-Don't trust my code!